amanzoni1/technical_task/README.md

 The second task involves creating an API to train models with custom datasets and keywords.
 This component will be implemented to allow custom fine-tuning of the image generation model based on user-specified data.

-The training job is initiated asynchronously, immediately returning a job ID, while the actual training runs in the background (handled via utilities in the utils/ directory).

 ### 3. Prompt Classification API

 For the prompt classification task, I initially tried a zero-shot classification approach but found that it struggled with ambiguous prompts.
 To address this, I fine-tuned a BART model specifically for distinguishing between image requests and casual conversation.